MyKell069/Full_Stack_Java_Extended_4_1/notes/week-3/vocabulary.md

  - This - Allows an object to refer to itself.
  - Marshal - To restructure data for a new purpose.
  - Representation - Different forms information can take.
 All data is represented as binary behind the scenes.
- - Immutable - Cannot be changed, final.
+ - Immutable - Cannot be changed, final, constant.